-The Department considers the proposal is consistent with the Regional Plan as it would maintain the existing use of the site for tourist accommodation, improves the functionality of the building for its guests and visitors, which leads to additional visitation to the NSW ski resorts.
-The proposal's environmental impact is also considered to be acceptable.
+The Department considers the proposal is consistent with the Regional Plan as it would improve the amenity for the manager of the ski lodge with additional floor area and improve facilities, while also improving the amenity of guests with new bathroom facilities.
+Improvements to the functionality of tourist accommodation buildings for its guests and visitors is supported and leads to additional visitation to the NSW ski resorts.